-Eye Consultants of Pennsylvania is the leading ophthalmology practice in Berks, Lancaster, Lebanon, Montgomery and Schuylkill counties, and has four convenient locations in Wyomissing, Pottsville, Pottstown and Blandon.
+Eye Consultants of Pennsylvania is the leading ophthalmology practice in Berks, Lancaster, Lebanon, Montgomery and Schuylkill counties, and has five convenient locations in Wyomissing, Pottsville, Pottstown, Lebanon and Blandon.

 Our team of board certified and fellowship trained retina specialists will evaluate your eyes and help you manage macular degeneration before it causes severe vision loss:

 - Barry C. Malloy, MD graduated from the University of Massachusetts Medical School and completed his vitreoretinal fellowship at the Washington Hospital Center in Washington, D.C.

 - Michael Cusick, MD graduated from Georgetown University in Washington, D.C., and completed his medical and surgical vitreoretinal fellowship at the Duke Eye Center in Durham, North Carolina

 - Anastasia Traband, MD graduated from Jefferson Medical Collegein Philadelphia and completed her vitreoretinal surgery fellowship the renowned Scheie Eye Institute at the Penn Medicine Hospital of the University of Pennsylvania.

 Macular degeneration, or age-related macular degeneration (AMD), is an eye condition that usually affects older adults.
 It is a deterioration or breakdown of the eye’s macula and one of the leading causes of decreased vision in the United States in patients over the age of 50.
 It typically comes in two forms, known as “dry” AMD and “wet” AMD.
 Dry AMD is the most common form.
 Wet AMD is less common and more severe.